PhoenixTales/phoenix-docs/appendix/behind-the-scenes/logo-creation.md

 **Author:** *Flosha*
 **Written:** 18.11.2023

-Phoenix is promoted with different kind of imagery, namely three different graphics.
-We call them, the...

-* Phoenix Logo
-* Phoenix Mask &
-* Phoenix/Nyx Sign

-I have been asked about the motivation for creating these images and what the meaning behind them is, especially of the mask and the sign.
+Phoenix is promoted with different kind of imagery, namely three specific graphics, the *Phoenix Logo*, the *Phoenix Mask* and the *Phoenix Sign*.
+I have been asked about the motivation for creating these images and about the meaning behind them, especially of the mask and the sign, which I will explain below.

 ## Phoenix Sign

-I will begin with the sign, because it is the oldest of them all.
+I will begin with the "sign", because it is the oldest of them.
 We call it the Phoenix "sign", or the "Nyx logo".

 ![Nyx sign 2023](https://phoenixthegame.com/assets/img/nyxsign-2023.jpg)

 When the project was started, we called it "Project Nyx".
 Phoenix was a term we knew that had some kind of relation to Gothic, but we assumed it was mostly related with the engine.
-We did not know yet that it served as a working title of the game itself after the Orpheus phase, when they founded Piranha Bytes (Orpheus was conceptualised before that, which is also the reason that PB and THQ have no rights on these concepts, they belong to Mike).
+We did not know yet that it served as a working title of the game itself after the Orpheus phase, when Piranha Bytes was founded (Orpheus was conceptualised before that, which is also the reason that PB and THQ have no rights on these concepts, they belong to Mike).

-With this working title, "Project Nyx", we had something that sounded dark enough, like Gothic and was at the same time a name from greek mythology, like Orpheus, Nemesis etc. (you may know the relation of these three from our FAQ).
+With this working title "Nyx", we had something that sounded dark enough, like Gothic and was at the same time a name from greek mythology, like Orpheus, Nemesis etc. (you may know the relation of these three from our FAQ).

 And now we had to get some kind of logo, a sign or a symbol.
 There is a specific tradition among retro games to have some kind of sign associated with them.
 For instance, Unreal Tournament is known very well by the "U" in their specific style that also serves as their "icon".
 Another well known example is the Half Life logo, the lambda by which everyone recognises the game.
 But to me the most iconic logo of them all is the sign of Quake.

 ![1000050020](https://github.com/user-attachments/assets/0b7b3ca7-a87a-407b-9dab-660ae3abca77)

-I was inspired mostly by that and started to experiment with a logo for Nyx.
+I was inspired mostly by the Quake logo when I started to experiment with a logo for Nyx.
 Another inspiration for it was the sign here on the left.
 But I don't remember anymore where I have it from and what it means.

 ![1000050021](https://github.com/user-attachments/assets/ea42a757-b7a3-4081-b540-d7117865dd6a)